|

 She earned a bachelor's degree in English at the University of Michigan, where she wrote for The Michigan Daily, sang in choral groups, and belonged to Alpha Epsilon Phi.

-While studying for her master's degree in Russian Language and Literature at Columbia University, she met the love of her life, Gene Sosin, in a Dostoevsky class.
+After her discharge, while studying for her master's degree in Russian Language and Literature at Columbia University, she met the love of her life, Gene Sosin, in a Dostoevsky class.
 Their romance led to marriage in June 1950.
 Soon after, Gloria and Gene moved to Munich, Germany, to interview displaced Russian refugees as part of the Harvard Project.

 Upon their return to Westchester in 1951, their son Donald was born; daughter Deborah arrived in 1954.
 The couple raised their children in Rye and became active members of Community Synagogue, which Gloria's parents had helped to found.
 Gloria earned a second master's degree from Hunter College, then taught high school Russian in Greenwich and Scarsdale.
 She was also fluent in Yiddish, German, and French.
 She kept active in Jewish and civic organizations, including Hadassah and the League of Women Voters.